Green Mapping Steps start with a sketch of

 On tour the site of possible pin locations is well known.
 They are usually in the same place each year tucked behind bunkers and close to hazards and ridges.

-The fourth of the 5 Green Mapping Steps involves the detailed mapping of the different breaks on the green.
+The 4th of the Green Mapping Steps involves the detailed mapping of the different breaks on the green.

 Green Info European Tour